How Do Text Message Reminders Work? SMS vs Push Notifications

 | SMS / Text | 98% | Stays in thread | Send a text |

-| Push notification | ~50% | Gone when swiped | Open app, set date/time |
+| Push notification | ~20% | Gone when swiped | Open app, set date/time |

 | ~20% | Buried in inbox | Compose, schedule |

-How a text-based reminder app works
+How does a text-based reminder app work?

 The concept is simple.
 You send a text message describing what you need to remember.
 The service reads your message, figures out what the task is and when to remind you, and sends you a text back at the right time.